by Tony Vidler

 Professional services firms do not enjoy the advantage of protected arrogance.
 We do not have captive audiences who must suffer whatever systems, service standards and solutions we decide upon.

-Disruption will accelerate, and the most challenging disruptors will be the ones your business relies upon for its income.
+Disruption will accelerate, and the most challenging disruptors will be the ones your business relies upon for its income right now.
 Start thinking like them if you want to stay in the game.